-To start, stand up straight with your feet at hip width.
-Then, take one big step forward.
-Stay in this position and lower your hip until both your knees are at a 90° angle.
-Your back leg should now almost be touching the ground.
-Watch out that your front knee should align with your front ankle and not go over your toes.
-In order to properly strengthen your torso, try to keep your upper body as straight as possible without leaning forward.
+Start by standing straight with your feet at hip width.
+Then take a big step forward.
+Stay in this position and lower your hips until both your knees are at a 90° angle.
+Your back knee should now almost be touching the ground.
+Watch out that your front knee stays directly above the ankle and does not bend over your toes.
+Try to keep your upper body as straight as possible without leaning forward.
 4 sets of 20 lunges per set are recommended.

 Torso muscles: planks

-Having a strong torso is not only important for skiing, it’s also the base to having a healthy physique.
-On the slopes, you’ll need strong abdominal and back muscles when doing turns which is why these muscles groups shouldn’t be neglected in your training.
+Having a strong torso is not only important for skiing, it’s also the basis for a healthy physique.
+On the slopes, you’ll need strong abdominal and back muscles when doing turns, which is why these muscles groups shouldn’t be neglected in your training.

-The starting position for planking is simple: lie on your belly and face the floor.
-To start the exercise, place your forearms on the ground with your elbows aligned below your shoulders and lift your hip up.
+The starting position for planking is simple: lie on your stomach and face the floor.
+Then place your forearms on the ground with your elbows aligned directly below your shoulders and lift up your hips.
 For this exercise, only your forearms and toes should be touching the floor.
-Your head, hip and legs should be aligned in a straight line.
-Your hip shouldn’t be too high, nor too low.
-Try holding this position for 60 seconds before going back to the starting position.
+Your head, hip and legs should be held in a straight line.
+Your hips shouldn’t be too high or too low.
+Try to hold the position for 60 seconds before going back to the starting position.

 Upper body: reverse push-ups

 Even though skiing implies more action for your torso and legs, you should also try to strengthen your arms.
-Descents that require a lot of skiing stick usage will strain your arms a lot.
+Descents that require a lot of ski stick usage will put a lot of strain on your arms.

-For this exercise’s starting position, lie on your back and look up.
-Bend your arms and place the palm of your hands next to your shoulders.
-Extend your arms and position your palms, facing forwards, under your shoulders, and push your hip up.
-Your body should form a straight line for this exercise.
-Lower your body a bit by bending your arms (your buttock should not touch the ground) and go back up by extending your arms.
+For the starting position, lie on your back.
+Bend your arms behind you and place the palms of your hands below your shoulders.
+Extend your arms and push your hips upwards, raising your torso so that your body forms a straight line.
+Gently lower your body slightly by bending your arms (your buttocks should not touch the ground) and then once again extend your arms.
 Repeat this exercise for 3 sets with 15 reverse push-ups per set.

 The art of stretching

-Unfortunately, it’s not uncommon that warm-up and stretching exercises are skipped during training.
-Especially when you’re training for skiing, it’s very important that your hip and legs are flexible.
-Nowadays, as people tend to sit at their desks on their computers over a long period, the hip muscles and joints are particularly compromised.
-As people tend to move less, muscles around the hip and legs are often very tense.
-When skiing, however, these muscles should ideally be flexible and relaxed.
+Unfortunately it’s not uncommon that warm-up and stretching exercises are skipped during training.
+Especially when training for skiing, it’s very important that the hip and legs are flexible.
+Nowadays people tend to sit for long hours at desks and so the hip muscles and joints are particularly compromised and often become stiff and inflexible.
+When skiing, however, these muscles should ideally be flexible and supple.

-Short and easy stretching exercises can be integrated into your everyday life completely trouble-free.
-One good option for stretching your thigh muscles is the following: before going to bed, stand on one leg and pull your other leg up to your buttock.
+Short and easy stretching exercises can be easily integrated into everyday life.
+One good option for stretching the thigh muscles is the following: Before going to bed, stand on one leg and pull your other leg up behind you, to your buttock.
 Hold this position for a few seconds.
 Normally, you should feel a light stretch in your thigh.
 Switch to the other leg once you’re done.

-CheckYeti Tip: Apart from standard stretching exercises, sports like yoga and pilates are highly recommended for training your flexibility and muscles.
+CheckYeti Tip: Alongside the standard stretching exercises, sports like yoga and pilates are highly recommended for training flexibility and muscles.

 Whether I’m describing a beautiful ski area or telling you all about the right skiing techniques, writing articles always makes me want to leave for a new adventure, and I hope reading them has the same effect on you!